 Overall term: 2018 to 2022

-The prospects of income-generating employment for Nigerians aged between 15 and 35 have improved in selected sectors.
+The prospects of income-generating employment for Nigerian youth aged between 15 and 35 have improved in selected sectors.

-The Quality of TVET in the Construction sector is improved.
-This field of activity aims to raise the quality of government and non-governmental TVET in the construction industry.
+The quality of TVET in the construction sector is improved.
+This activity aims to raise the quality of government and non-governmental formal and non-formal TVET in the construction industry.

-Innovative approaches for employment promotion are implemented.
+The institutional capacities for job oriented TVET have improved.
 This field of activity will be directed at improving the conditions for a TVET system that is relevant to the labour market, with a focus on advice and support for sector skills council.

-Framework conditions for employment-oriented TVET are improved in the occupational field of industrial mechanics.
-The aim is to align TVET more closely with labour market needs.
-The programme cooperates with the Dangote Academy and the Young Talent Foundation for Mechanical Engineering course.
+TVET in the occupational field of industrial mechanics is better aligned with labour-market needs.
+This component is to align TVET more closely with labour market needs through cooperation with the Dangote Academy and the Young Talent Foundation for Mechanical Engineering course.